Khondakar Ashraf Hossain

 Khondakar Ashraf Hossain (খোন্দকার আশরাফ হোসেন; 4 January 1950 – 16 June 2013) was a leading postmodernist poet, essayist, translator, and editor from Bangladesh.
 He wrote more than eighteen titles.

 Early life and education

 Hossain was born on 4 January 1950 to a Bengali Muslim family of Khondakars in the village of Joynagar in Sarishabari, Jamalpur, then part of the Mymensingh District of East Bengal (now Bangladesh).
 He earned a BA degree in 1970, and an MA degree in 1971, both are in English and from the University of Dhaka.
-After he got MAs in linguistics and ELT from the University of Leeds in 1981.
+Later he got MAs in linguistics and ELT from the University of Leeds in 1981.
 He also obtained a PhD in English from the University of Dhaka and a postgraduate diploma in Teaching English Overseas from the University of Leeds in 1980.
 His doctoral thesis is entitled Modernism and Beyond: Western Influence on Bangladeshi Poetry, which he defended under Dr. Syed Manzoorul Islam, another doyen and celebrated writer in the department.